 You can also use this method if you have multiple paragraphs in each cell.
 The difference, however, is that you should only select and format the top paragraph in each cell, instead of formatting the paragraphs in the row as a whole.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (5988) applies to Microsoft Word 2007, 2010, and 2013.
+This tip (5988) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Spacing Table Rows Vertically.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."